HKS, Inc.: History

 In 2006, HKS acquired the Stein-Cox Group and Trinity Design to have presences in Phoenix, Arizona and Detroit, Michigan, respectively.

 In 2007, HKS expanded their hospitality architectural design services and also acquired the hospitality design firm Hill Glazier Architects, located in Palo Alto, California.
 The firm also opened offices in Miami, Nashville, Oklahoma City, and Chennai, India.

 HKS expanded its global presence in 2008 opening offices in Abu Dhabi and São Paulo, Brazil and again in 2010 with an office in Shanghai, China.

 In 2008 HKS acquired that part of the Ryder HKS joint venture it did not already own.

 In 2010 HKS announced the formation of a nonprofit architectural research group, Center for Advanced Design and Evaluation.

 In 2011 HKS saw rapid expansion.
 In October HKS released an announcement it had acquired the interior design firm Maregatti Interiors LLC in Indianapolis.
 The HKS Science & Technology Practice was formed after the firm acquired Earl Walls Studios in San Diego, California.
 HKS also opened new locations in Chicago, Denver, New York, and New Delhi, India.

 In 2012 HKS announced the acquisition of Miami-headquartered educational design firm HADP Architecture, Inc.

-In 2014 HKS launched a year-long public campaign to commemorate the firm's 75th anniversary.

 In 2017, HKS expanded its footprint with the acquisition of a New York City Design Studio.

+In 2020 HKS expanded its practice to include Senior living, headed by Dallas-based Architect Siobhan Farvardin.

 Services

-As of 2015, the firm employs more than 1000 people, making it one of the largest architectural firms in the United States and has completed services on structures valued in excess of $69 billion, with more than $12 billion of construction currently underway.
+As of 2015, the firm employed more than 1000 people, making it one of the largest architectural firms in the United States and has completed services on structures valued in excess of $69 billion, with more than $12 billion of construction currently underway.

-Notable Projects
+Notable projects

 This list includes projects in which HKS collaborated with other architecture firms.